VEA Definition

 1. Enterprise Architecture (EA): This is a comprehensive framework used to define the structure and operations of an organization.
 It includes the organization's information technology, business processes, data, and applications, among other elements.

 Blueprints In the context of enterprise architecture, blueprints are detailed diagrams that provide a comprehensive view of the entire system, including its components, their relationships, and how they interact.
-They often include specific technical details about hardware, software, networks, and data flows.
+They often include technical details about hardware, software, networks, and data flows.

 Roadmaps An enterprise architecture roadmap outlines the planned evolution of an organization's architecture over time.
 It helps stakeholders understand the strategic direction and planned changes in technology, processes, and capabilities.
 Roadmaps often include timelines, milestones, and key initiatives.